-- 1. Ec 11, Ec 121 ab, Ec 122, BEM/Ec/SS 20.

-- 2. Ma 112 a.

-- 3. Ec 105 or Ec 145.

-- 4. Ec 123 or Ec 140.

-- 5. 54 additional units of advanced economics and social science courses.
-(Courses that are used to fulfill the Institute advanced social science requirement [courses numbered 100 and above] will also count toward the 54 additional units required under the economics and social science options.)
-Students may also take classes from the following list in partial fulfillment of this requirement: any BEM course except BEM 101; ACM 113, ACM 116, or ACM/ESE 118.

-- 6. 45 additional units of science, mathematics, and engineering courses.
-The requirement cannot be satisfied by courses listed as satisfying the introductory laboratory requirement or by any course with a number less than 10.

-- 7. Passing grades must be earned in a total of 486 units, including all courses used to satisfy the above requirements.
+- Macroeconomics and growth: one of Ec 123, Ec/SS 129, 130, or Ec 140. - 6.
+45 additional units of advanced economics and social science courses.
+(Courses that are used to fulfill the Institute advanced social science requirement [courses numbered 100 and above] will also count toward this requirement.)
+Students may also take classes from the following list in partial fulfillment of this requirement: any BEM course except BEM 101; ACM 113, ACM 116.
+Students who take both Ma 112 a and ACM 118 may count one of them under requirement 3 and the other one for this requirement. - 7.
+45 additional units of advanced science, social science, mathematics, and engineering courses.
+The requirement cannot be satisfied by any course with a number less than 100. - 8.
+Passing grades must be earned in a total of 486 units, including all courses used to satisfy the above requirements.